eric-kitagawa/eric-kitagawa/README.md

 ✉️ You can reach me at e.kitagawa@northeastern.edu, I check it often

-:briefcase: &nbsp;Currently looking for Spring & Summer 2026 Software Engineering internships!\
+:briefcase: Currently looking for Spring & Summer 2026 Software Engineering internships!\
-📄 &nbsp;Please contact me to get a copy of my resume or if you have any questions!
+📄 Please contact me to get a copy of my resume or if you have any questions!

 ### 🛠 &nbsp;Tech Stack